00ahui/TPCCRunner/README.md

     Please make the following prepares:
         - Set the connect url, user and password in the loader and slave properties files
         - Set the master-slave connect port (masterPort, default 27891) in the properties files, and configure firewall exceptions
-        - If you use other versions JDBC driver, please replace java classpath with: TPCCRunner-1.0.jar:lib/somejdbc.jar
+        - If you use other versions JDBC driver, please replace java classpath with: java -cp TPCCRunner-1.1.jar:lib/somejdbc.jar

 DB2: